 - CDOT uses management systems to identify the optimal use of resources in other funding programs.
 The management systems incorporate performance measures and monitoring, strategy evaluation tools, and predictive models to identify cost-effective projects that will assist in achieving established performance objectives. - Safety pProcesses Targeted safety improvements for funding with sources such as FASTER Safety and Highway Safety Improvement Program (HSIP) are identified through the analysis of safety data with input from CDOT rRegional staff.
-Safety data are used to identify the locations where improvements are most likely to result in increased safety for the traveling public. - Competitive e and FTA programs are identified through competitive application-based evaluation processes.
+Safety data are used to identify the locations where improvements are most likely to result in increased safety for the traveling public. - Competitive e valuation Projects for programs including Safe Routes to School, and FTA programs are identified through competitive application-based evaluation processes.
 Projects are generally identified through a call for projects and applications are reviewed against established criteria to identify projects for funding. - Regional Priority Program (RPP) RPP is a flexible funding source with projects identified by the CDOT regions in consultation with planning partners.